-Star Wars order: The correct way to watch all the movies
+What order should you watch all the Star Wars films and shows?

 - Episode VI: Return of the Jedi (1983)

-Bonus: The Rinster Order
+The Rinster order

 OK, here is a bonus list we haven't mentioned yet: The "Rinster Order" is named after Star Wars superfan Ernest Rinster, who created it to preserve the Luke-father twist, but it also keeps The Phantom Menace.
-There's no sequel films, though, so we still prefer our order.
+There are no sequel films, though, so we still prefer our order.

 - Episode IV: A New Hope (1977)